 - GI Complications

-The side effects listed above are considered more common and moderate when they do occur.
-However, there are some more serious side effects that could suggest your dog is having a negative reaction to the drug.
+The side effects listed above are considered more common and moderate when they occur.
+However, some more severe side effects could suggest your dog has an adverse reaction to the drug.

 Serious side effects include: